We Won't Comply With Sturgeon's Crown Office Censors Because When Truth is Silenced, the Silence is a Lie

 “we can’t be silent about its mendacious threats to a free press.
 Even if we end up succumbing to its censorship, we can still put its methods on record.
 This is how the SNP government and its supine supporters operate.
 The recently passed Hate Crime Act gives them even more powers to menace the press.
 Scotland is being ushered towards an era of censorship, threats and state repression.
 The good news for those who cherish the principles of democratic debate — and those of the Scottish Enlightenment — is that this will not happen without a fight.”

-Guido wouldn’t comply with an instruction from a Chinese Communist Party official to censor criticism and has no intention of complying with a Scottish National Party official’s demands.
+Guido wouldn’t comply with an instruction from a Chinese Communist Party official to censor criticism and has no intention of complying with a Scottish National Party cabinet official’s demands.
 Fraser Nelson and Andrew Neil may be more vulnerable to threats from the Scottish jurisdiction.
 Good luck extraditing Guido’s editor to Scotland…